exercism/x86-64-assembly/exercises/concept/lost-and-found/.docs/instructions.md

 ## 3. Insert an item in the monthly list

 At each day, every found item should be inserted in the monthly list.
-However, it might be the case that the list is already full.

 Define the `insert_found_item` function that has no return value and takes as parameters: